Latent-space variational data assimilation in two-dimensional turbulence: Latent-space data assimilation

 where the latent state estimate $\eta_0$ is first decoded to state space, then \eqref{eq:kf_eq} is solved in state space and finally the model observations are compared to available measurements (combined orange and blue boxes in figure \ref{fig:latentDA}).
 The adjoints in latent and state space are related by the Jacobian $\partial\mathcal{F}_{\mathcal{D}} / \partial \eta \in \mathbb{R}^{d_{\omega}\times d_{\eta}}$,

 We note that no dynamical model in the latent space is required and all time marching is performed in state space, such that the estimated solution $f^{t}(\mathcal{F}_{\mathcal D}(\eta_0))$ for $t\in[0,T]$ exactly satisfies the Navier-Stokes equations \eqref{eq:kf_eq}.
 Furthermore, given a pre-existing adjoint solver for the flow in question, only the ability to compute vector-Jacobian products of the decoder is required to perform latent-space DA according to \eqref{eq:latent_adj}.
-As in state-space DA, the Adam optimiser is used to minimise \eqref{eq:latent_cost}, and the same number of optimisation steps were taken.
-A sweep over initial step sizes led to the choices $\alpha = \{5, 0.2, 0.01\}$ at $Re = \{40,100, 400\}$.
+As in state-space DA, the Adam optimizer is used to minimize \eqref{eq:latent_cost}, and the same number of optimization steps were taken.
+A sweep over initial step sizes led to the choices $\alpha = \{5, 0.2, 0.02\}$ at $Re = \{40,100, 400\}$.